 - Give children the opportunity to compete in events throughout the borough.

-The PE curriculum is taught through the use of ‘The PE and School Sports Network', which is in-line with the National Curriculum, and is used to aid teaching staff in their subject knowledge and planning of PE.
+The PE curriculum is taught through the use of ‘The PE Network', which is in-line with the National Curriculum, and is used to aid teaching staff in their subject knowledge and planning of PE.
 Teachers are able to adjust and change lessons to suit the needs of their classes but the scheme provides a strong basis of what is expected in each year group.

 The whole school takes part in the ‘Active Mile’ initiative which encourages the children to run or walk for 15 minutes daily.
 Taking part gives children the opportunity to be outdoor, be physically active and also aids concentration in the classroom.